DEVA8459/React-machine-coding/gitComand.md

    ```bash
    git commit
    ```
 ---

 ## 5. **Push Changes to Remote**
-After merging, push the updated branch to the remote repository:
+After merging, push the updated branch to the remote repository
 ```bash
 git push origin branch-name
 ```

 ---
+hello

 ## 6. **Delete Merged Branches (Optional)**
 After merging, you can delete the feature branch locally and remotely: